 Connection with Royal Mencap Society

-Judy Fryd Established ‘The National Association of Parents of Backward Children’, (later changing its name to ‘The National Society for Mentally Handicapped Children’ in 1955).
+Judy Fryd established ‘The National Association of Parents of Backward Children’ (whose name was later changed to ‘The National Society for Mentally Handicapped Children’ in 1955).

 The famous ‘Brooklands Experiment’ of 1958 was published worldwide, launched by the society, highlighting vast improvements in social, emotional and verbal skills in children with learning disabilities who were educated away from hospitals and in conventional nursery settings.

 Since 1969, the society has been commonly known by the abbreviation ‘Mencap’

 Known as ‘The Isle of Thanet Society for Mentally Handicapped Children & Adults’, the organisation was started by the Broadstairs 3: Mrs Saunders, Mrs Fryer & Mrs Ansell (a local teacher).

 These were parents of children with learning disabilities who were looking to create activities for their children to get involved in.